OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

     )
 ```

-### 5.Looking for the relationship between saleprice and other variables such as Acreage, Totalvalue, Building, LandValue, Bedroom
+### 5. Determine the correlation between SalePrice and other numerical variables such as Acreage, LandValue, BuildingValue, TotalValue, Bedrooms, to understand their relationships.
 ```sql
 select
     ROUND(corr(SalePrice, Acreage)::numeric, 3) as Acreage,